Cultivating Curiosity

 • Increased motivation and engagement in learning and personal growth.

-• Increased creativity and innovation.
+• Enhanced creativity and imagination.

 Neuroscience and Curiosity